-Truth be told though, millions of Americans are not taking advantage of a simple way to take a bigger bite out of their credit card debt.
+But there’s a way that anyone carrying balances on multiple credit cards can take a bigger bite out of that debt each month.
 In other words, you could be paying your credit card bill all wrong.

-If you take the time to look at your credit card statements, especially paper ones, you’ll see a box.
+If you take the time to look at your paper credit card statements, you’ll see a box.
 That’s where you’ll find your annual percentage rate (APR) and interest charge.
-Those figures will clearly tell you what the bank is charging you for outstanding debt.
+Those figures will clearly tell you what the bank is charging you for your outstanding debt.

-Now, the best case scenario is to avoid interest charges altogether by paying off your card in full every month, but if that’s not possible here’s how to avoid one of the worst credit card mistakes people make.
+The best case scenario is to avoid interest charges altogether by paying off your card in full every month, but if that’s not possible, here’s how to avoid one of the worst credit card mistakes people make.

-Money expert Clark Howard says that most people, if they have, say, three credit cards, will just pay more toward one of them almost haphazardly.
+Money expert Clark Howard says that most people who have multiple credit cards will just pay more toward one of them almost haphazardly.
 But if you take a look at the interest rates for each card, you can see where the lion’s share of your money should be going.

-As an example, say you have a credit card with a $5,000 balance and an interest rate of 21%.
-You also have a card with a $7,100 balance, but its interest rate is just 7%.
-Which one should you pay down first?
+If you have one credit card with a $5,000 balance and an interest rate of 21% and another with a $7,100 balance and an interest rate of just 7%, which one should you pay down first?

 “If one is 7% and one is 21%, then the 21% is the one you should be paying,” Clark says.
-The reason is that you’re paying way more in monthly fees for the one with the higher interest rate, rather than the one with the biggest balance but smaller APR.
-Paying off the card with the higher rate will actually allow you to keep more of your money over the long term.
+The reason is that you’re paying way more in monthly fees for the card with the higher interest rate even though the balance on the other card is much bigger.
+Paying off the card with the higher rate first will actually allow you to keep more of your money over the long term.

 If you apply this strategy to your debt, you’ll not only be using your money wisely, but you’ll end up saving some as well.